smileBin-web/ondemadspa/README.md

  3, run 'npm install'

- 4, run 'npm run dev' to start development model or 'npm run pro' to start production model
+ 4, run 'npm run dev' to start development model or 'npm run pro' to start production model（if you hava not nginx just visit localhost:8485）